Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

 First, there exists a sequence $\sigma_b$ which is a subsequence of $\sigma$.
 This holds because function $\bslice_\cN(Q, \{ \})$ includes all places of the slicing criterion in the slice, and all the incoming places and transitions that must be fired to increase the marking of any place in the slicing criterion also belong to $(P_b,T_b)=\bslice_\cN(Q, \{ \})$.
 Thus, $\sigma_b$ is a subsequence of $\sigma$.

 Second, $\sigma'$ is a subsequence of $\sigma_b$.
 This holds because function $\fslice_\cN$ recursively takes all the outgoing transitions together with their output places from those places in $P_b$ marked in $M_0$ as well as those transitions in $T_b$ enabled in $M_0$.
-So all transitions reachable from them are included in the slice, thus, all transitions in $\sigma_b$ that must be fired to increase the marking of any place in the slicing criterion are included in the forward slice (i.e. in $\cN'$).
+So all transitions reachable from them are included in the slice, thus, all transitions in $\sigma_b$ that must be fired to increase the marking of any place in the slicing criterion are included in the forward slice.
+Moreover, none of the places and transitions removed for the forward slice can contribute tokens to the slicing criterion.
+Therefore, their removal can make $\sigma'$ smaller, but in any case $\sigma'$ will still be an increasing firing sequence and a subsequence of $\sigma$.